 Acupuncture has often been associated with strange and exotic practices but while it’s quite different to conventional medicine.
-It’s been practice around the world for centuries it’s scientifically and it’s a well-established therapeutic treatment in its own right now.
+It’s been practiced around the world for centuries it’s scientifically and it’s a well-established therapeutic treatment on its own right now.
 While it’s well known that acupuncture involves needles there are competing theories about how it works.

 How acupuncture is said to work

 So in this case scientists have developed a sort of stealth needle to overcome this problem.
 It’s concealed in a sheath, and either goes in all the way or only pokes the surface.
-The goal is for the patient to believe the needle is in, and the researches won’t know one way or the other.
+The goal is for the patient to believe the needle is in, and the researchers won’t know one way or the other.
 But even with these sham needles and with a plethora of research there is still considerable debate.
 A 2003 World Health Organization review of multiple acupuncture studies showed oodles.
-This review however, omitted trials were sham acupuncture and the real thing had similar effects.
+This review, however, omitted trials where sham acupuncture and the real thing had similar effects.

-Plus a majority of studies were published in Asian Journals and as Andrew Vickers of the Research Council for Complementary Medicine pointed out in a different review of acupuncture studies, “all trials are originating in China, Japan, Hong Kong and Taiwan were positive.”
-By Comparison 53% or reviewed trials in the US favored the treatment.
+Plus a majority of studies were published in Asian Journals and as Andrew Vickers of the Research Council for Complementary Medicine pointed out in a different review of acupuncture studies, “all trials originating in China, Japan, Hong Kong, and Taiwan were positive.”
+By comparison, 53% of reviewed trials in the US favored the treatment.
 More recent reviews have debunked acupuncture.
 A 2006 meta-analysis published by the Journal of Internal Medicine found that the results of acupuncture treatment couldn’t be differentiated from the placebo.
-But in 2013 a meta-analysis of the Memorial Sloan Kettering Cancer Center authored by that same Vickers guy form earlier came out in favor of acupuncture finding it had an effect greater than the placebo, but concealed it was “relatively modest”.
-There have been 3000 trails on acupuncture there’s still no conclusive evidence that being poked with needles alone reduces pain or other aliments in a significant way or not.
-But majority of people says that they always get relief from pain after visiting a local chiropractor.
+But in 2013 a meta-analysis of the Memorial Sloan Kettering Cancer Center authored by that same Vickers guy from earlier came out in favor of acupuncture finding it had an effect greater than the placebo, but concealed it was “relatively modest”.
+There have been 3000 trials of acupuncture there’s still no conclusive evidence that being poked with needles alone reduces pain or other ailments in a significant way or not.
+But the majority of people says that they always get relief from pain after visiting a local chiropractor.

 What Acupuncture Actually Does Is